aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Equals
-Compares two numbers.
-To compare unsigned numbers convert number to a signed number using ToSigned operator.
+To compare two numbers, convert the unsigned number to a signed number using the ToSigned operator.

 **Type**: Datatype: Number